 Yee haw!
-Welcome to Camp What-A-Wonder.
-We’re glad you could come on over to sit a spell.
-It’s just about time for lunch, so grab a plate and we’ll head on over to the ol’ chuckwagon.
+Thanks for stopping by Wonderopolis.
+We're glad you could come on over to sit a spell.
+It's just about time for lunch, so grab a plate and we'll head on over to the ol' chuckwagon.

 The chuckwagon — sometimes spelled chuck wagon — was a special type of wagon used to carry food and cooking equipment as part of a wagon train.
 Wagon trains were common methods of transportation for early settlers of the United States and Canada making their way across the prairies to new lands.

 Chuckwagons were also commonly used to feed traveling workers, such as cowboys and loggers.
 If you were a cowboy in the old days, there was nothing quite like the ring of the chuckwagon dinner bell at the end of a long day of hard work.